 In William Shakespeare’s Measure for Measure, the Bard wrote, “Our doubts are traitors and make us lose the good we oft might win, by fearing to attempt.”
 Despite being more than 400 years old, it speaks the truth: self-doubt sucks.
-Here are five things to do every morning to help you focus on the positive and keep self-doubt at bay.
+So how do we overcome self-doubt?
+Here are five things to do every morning to help you focus on the positive and keep negative thoughts at bay.

 1. Write in a Journal